-The United Nations Global Compact is a strategic policy initiative for businesses that are committed to aligning their operations and strategies with ten universally accepted principles in the areas of human rights, labor, environment and anti-corruption.
+The United Nations Global Compact is a strategic policy initiative for businesses that are committed to aligning their operations and strategies with ten universally accepted principles in the areas of human rights, labour, environment and anticorruption.

 With the participation in United Nations Global Compact Vestas commits to report and publish its progress on implementing these principles in the organisation on an annual basis.
 The implementation of these requirements in the organisation is an integral part of the Vestas Sustainability Management System.